SamBalakhanei/CS180P4/Tests.md

 **Test 4**: List Tutor if All Tutors are Blocked OR No Tutors Have Been Input Prior

 ** Assume that the user is a student
-1) User selects the List Tutor button
+1) User selects the "List Tutor" button
 2) User receives a JOptionPane message: “Please add at least one tutor before using the program”.
 3) User selects “Ok” button